About Us

 *ESF board approves a “whistleblower” policy.

 *ESF submits a grant to the Anita Kaufmann Foundation to provide educational programs to 5th grade classrooms.
-The grant is approved.
+The grant is approved. - 2010 – *ESF holds board retreat to discuss partnership with Epilepsy Foundation of Florida and other changes.

-• 2011 – *ESF board approves partnering with the Epilepsy Foundation of Florida to initiate Project Access and H.O.P.E.
+*ESF faces decline in donations due to the economic recession.
+ESF board approves the recommendation that it can no longer approve grants to any epilepsy organizations. - 2011 – *ESF board approves partnering with the Epilepsy Foundation of Florida to initiate Project Access and H.O.P.E.
 Mentoring Programs.
 Project Access is a program to develop innovative strategies for children/youth with epilepsy and their families.
 The H.O.P.E.
 Program enables individuals, families and volunteers to increase their knowledge and understanding of epilepsy.

 *The ESF board approved the re-naming of its Camp Scholarship Fund to the Joseph McElroy Camp Boggy Creek Scholarship Fund.

-• 2012 – *ESF board approves the initiation of the Graces’ Hope Hospital Visitation Program.
+*ESF is selected by the Great Nonprofits Organization as one of the 2011 top-rated health non-profits in America. - 2012 – *ESF board approves the initiation of the Graces’ Hope Hospital Visitation Program.
 The program was developed by Alicia Peddy and the ESF staff.
 This program supports families of children newly diagnosed with epilepsy.
 ESF partnered with St. Joseph Children’s Hospital to begin this program.

 *ESF is selected (for the second year) by the Great Nonprofits Organization as one of the 2012 top-rated health non-profits in America.